w3c/trace-context/spec/20-http_request_header_format.md

 TODO: how many random bytes are needed?
 7 was chosen as it can be efficiently represented as a 64-bit signed or unsigned integer.
-8 would require an unsigned long which is not supported by some languages (like Java).
+8 would require an unsigned long which is not supported by some languages (like Java and Go).
 63 bits would be possible, but would require a more complex description that may be more difficult to understand.

 TODO: Which specific bytes should be random?
-The least significant bytes were chosen because some tracing systems are known to use the most significant portion of the trace id for non-random data such as a timestamp component.
+The right-most bytes were chosen because some tracing systems are known to use the left-most portion of the trace id for non-random data such as a timestamp component.

 TODO: Do we want to place any restrictions on the randomness or is saying "MUST be random" enough?